Schools and Whole Grains

 This guide explains what constitutes a grain/bread serving in the school lunch program and other child feeding programs through the end of the 2011-2012 school year.
 During this period, although whole grains were encouraged, they were not yet required on the federal level.
 Download the Buying Guide Section 3: Grains/Breads now (364K PDF)

 Note this FBG does NOT include information to support the new 2012 school food rules.
-We will post the new Food Buying Guide section on Grains as soon as it is available, which may not be until Winter 2013, according to FNS.
+We will post the new Food Buying Guide section on Grains as soon as it is available, or you can check here to see if it's finally been updated.
 In the meantime, pretty much everything you would need to know is in the clarification memo above (#2).

-Consider this a sneak preview of probable changes in school lunch requirements that will be implemented in the next few years.
+Curious to see how USDA arrived at the new school lunch requirements for whole grains?
 You can purchase or read the full report online.
 There's a lot to it, but if you want to zero right in on the whole grains sections, we recommend you see:

 Chapter 7, p.
 122: chart showing recommended servings of food groups for menu planning